Powback/CC-PowNet/README.md

 Turtles will be referenced to as drones when they are using PowNet.

+## Disclaimer
+This project is only intended for my personal use.
+No support will be given.

 ## Features:
 - GUI for all modules w/ information about the state of said module.